nextflow-io/nextflow/docs/script.md

 myFile = file('some/path/to/my_file.file')
 ```

-The `file` method can reference either `files` or `directories`, depending on what the string path refers to in the
+The `file` method can reference both files and directories, depending on what the string path refers to in the
 file system.

 When using the wildcard characters `*`, `?`, `[]` and `{}`, the argument is interpreted as a [glob][glob] path matcher